queeb3/Manifesto/README.md

 - API requests
 - Database Queries
 - Disk IO
-- many many many more ways to recieve data
+- many many many more ways to receive data

 In all these cases your job is to find out what the best AND smallest representation of that data you can make.